- Learners are familiar with the visual layout of Pivotal Tracker.

 This is way too big to start work on!
 It’ll be in-progress for days.

-With your pair, work on drafting at least four 1-point stories that add up to this 2-point story.
+With your pair, work on drafting at least four 1-point stories that deliver the same functionality as this 2-point story.

 Imagine that you get into a meeting with the PO and they tell you “Oh, by the way, the app should have an API”.
 You jot down a quick 3-point story so it doesn’t get forgotten – but there’s no way to start work on an idea that’s so vague.